Ardatov, Nizhny Novgorod Oblast: Fauna

 Ardatov, Nizh.
 Province.
 Recently, local hunter Mr. Komarov killed three bears, one of which weighs over 15 poods.
 Recently, an unprecedented number of wolves has been observed here; packs of 10 or 12 wolves often roam around villages.

-In the forests, the birds included capercaillies, hazel grouses, and black grouses, while in the steppe zone, there were bustards and sandgrouses.
+In the forests, birds included capercaillie, hazel grouse, and black grouse, while in the steppe zone, there were great bustards and Pallas's sandgrouse.
 In the early 20th century, due to economic activities and uncontrolled hunting, the population of these animals sharply decreased, with many on the brink of extinction.
 Later, measures were taken to restore the population, which led to significant positive changes.

 Government

 Administrative affiliation

 Ardatov is first mentioned in 1578 as Ordatova village, which was under the jurisdiction of the Kazan Palace Prikaz.
 In 1708, the Russian Empire was divided into governorates, and the village of Ardatovo became part of the Kazan Governorate.
 In 1719, the Kazan Governorate was divided into three provinces, one of which had its administrative center in Ardatovo.
 In 1779, the Nizhny Novgorod Namestnichestvo (Note: lit.
 'Viceroyalty'.) was established, which was renamed to governorate a few years later.
 The namestnichestvo was divided into 13 uyezds, including the Ardatov Uyezd, and the village of Ardatovo was transformed into an uyezd town (county seat).
 The uyezd covered a vast territory that includes the modern Ardatov, Vyksa, most of the Diveyevo and Kulebaki districts, and the western part of the Arzamas District.
 This administrative division generally remained in place until 1917.

 In 1923, the Ardatov Uyezd was abolished, and its territory was divided between the Arzamas and Lukoyanovo uyezds.
-On June 10, 1929, the Ardatov District was established as part of the Murom Region of the Nizhny Novgorod Territory, consisting of 27 selsoviets of the Ardatov and 4 from the Diveyevo volosts.
+On 10 June 1929, the Ardatov District was established as part of the Murom Region of the Nizhny Novgorod Territory, consisting of 27 selsoviets of the Ardatov and 4 from the Diveyevo volosts.
 From September 1930, the district was directly included in the Nizhny Novgorod Territory.
 Subsequently, the boundaries of the district changed multiple times, both enlarging and reducing it.
 From January 1954 to March 1957, it was part of the Arzamas Oblast, and after its dissolution, it returned to being part of the Gorky (Nizhny Novgorod) Oblast.